Timbar09/FEM-Interactive-card-details-form/README.md

 ### What I learned

 On this project I learned JavaScript DOM Traversal.
-This skill allowed me to manipulate the DOM in a way that was previosly oblivios to me.
+This skill allowed me to manipulate the DOM in a way that was previously oblivious to me.
 It allowed me to write cleaner code.

 I learned more about form validation with javaScript.
 Previously I validated forms directly on the HTML markup but this time I was able to write my own validation code through javaScript.